 Research

 My research is motivated by society’s need to transition to a sustainable energy future.
 This transition will require the development and adoption of renewable energy technologies and a shift to more efficient use of energy.
-My research examines policies to incentivize renewable energy, and the environmental, economic and distributional impacts of these policies.
-Current research topics include:
+My current research examines policies to incentivize renewable energy, and the environmental, economic and distributional impacts of these policies.
+I am also studying the distribution of power outage experiences in the Unites States and the impact of electricity reliability on various health outcomes.

 Grants